kaihendry/slo/README.md

 Goal is to show how to derive a Service Level Objective measure on a Kubernetes cluster using Prometheus.

+SLOs help teams create API performance goals and measure how well they are meeting those goals.

 Assuming a fresh start:

 1. `brew install colima hey helm` - install the tools